system76/docs/content/bootloader.md

        4      496GB   500GB   4295MB  linux-swap(v1)            swap
 ```

+>**NOTE:** A BIOS install of Pop!\_OS will not have a Recovery Partition and the Flags for the Boot Partition will not note esp.

 ---

 ## How to tell if your system is EFI-based or legacy boot